Aliens Among US!

 According to the Secret History of the Wold Newton Universe here is the true history of the Tocs and Ogs.

-During the midst of the Third Capellean/Eridanean war, a clone rebellion breaks out.
-In response to this a violent cult forms, believing that clones are souless creatures who have broken natural law by rebelling.
-The cult's response to the rebellion is to destroy all clones.
-They do this in the most violent and sadistic manner that they could devise.
-The Capellean Council of Nine is moved to put down the cult and punish the leadership.
-They vote to remove the Ogs from Capellean society forever.
-To this end the Tocs are exiled to the Phantom Zone.
+During the midst of the Third Capellean/Eridanean war, a clone rebellion broke out.
+A religious cult that believed that clones were soulless abominations who took advantage of the rebellion to destroy as many clones as they could.
+They did this in the most violent and sadistic methods that they could devise.
+The Capellean Council of Nine put down the cult and punished the leadership.
+They voted to remove the Ogs from Capellean society forever.
+To this end the Tocs were exiled to the Phantom Zone.

 During the fourth Capellean/Eridanean War a portion of the Eridanean population is infected with a neural virus courtesy of the Capelleans.
 The victims become violently addicted to sex.
-Violently to the extent that if the sexual urge is not immediately satisfied when it arises the victims will resort to rape, murder or other violent means to acheive satisfaction.
-The Eridanean Council of Nine feels that it has no choice but to exile the victims to the Phantom Zone until a cure is found.
+Violently to the extent that if the sexual urge was not immediately satisfied when it arose the victims resorted to rape, murder or other violent means to achieve satisfaction.
+The Eridanean Council of Nine felt that it has no choice but to exile the victims to the Phantom Zone until a cure was found.

-After a few decades of non-corporeal life, the exiles in the Phantom Zone discover that certain individuals have the ability to travel huge distances by will power alone.
-What's more they can carry others with them.
-The exiles with the ability are known as Movers.
+After a few decades of non-corporeal life, the exiles in the Phantom Zone discovered that certain individuals had the ability to travel huge distances within by will power alone.
+They could also carry others with them.
+The exiles with this ability became known as Movers or Captains.

-After nearly two millenia trapped in the Phantom Zone, a large majority of the Tocs and Ogs, begin to listen to a charismatic Mover who wishes for them to travel en masse with him through one of the Quantum Sinkholes that permeate the Phantom Zone.
-He believes that it is an exit from the Phantom Zone and even if it is not, at least a quick death would be better than the existance they had.
-About two thousand follow him into the Quantum sinkhole.
-They are twisted, torn and confettied as they pass through the singularity.
+After nearly two millennia trapped in the Phantom Zone, a large majority of the Tocs and Ogs, began to listen to a charismatic Mover who wished for them to travel en masse with him through one of the quantum sinkholes that permeated the Phantom Zone.
+He believed that it was an exit from the Phantom Zone and even if it were not, at least a quick death would be better than the existence they had.
+About two thousand followed him into the quantum sinkhole.
+They were twisted, torn and confettied as they passed through the singularity.
 Their intellects and personalities were destroyed, leaving only pain, rage and a terrible hunger.
 They emerged in the corridors of Time, following their Movers like mindless pack animals.
-They become known as the Hounds of Tindalos.
+They become known as the Hounds of Tindalos.[3]

-Shortly after the Landing, in an experiment that did not work out too well for him, Juro also released the Tocs and Ogs from their Millennia of imprisonment in the Phantom Zone.
-Although there were less than 700 hundred left, upon manifesting into solid physical shapes, they immediately attacked one another.
+Shortly after the Capelleans and Eridaneans were stranded upon the Earth, the scientists Marra convinced the Capellean High Council to release the Capelleans in the Phantom Zone so they could increase their numbers in the war against the Eridaneans stranded on Earth.
+Like man of Marra’s experiments, it backfired.
+Marra released the Tocs and Ogs from their millennia of imprisonment in the Phantom Zone.
+Although there were less than 700 hundred left, upon manifesting into solid physical shapes, they immediately attacked one another and the Capellean council.
 Half were "killed" out right.
-Joru killed a dozen more restoring order.
-Several of both groups escaped as Joru transported most of the living Tocs and Ogs back to the Phantom Zone.
-A few however agree to aid him in his plans in gratitude for having been released.
+Marra killed a dozen more restoring order.
+Several of both groups escaped as Marra transported most of the living Tocs and Ogs back to the Phantom Zone.

-After nearly eight hundred years of their newfound existance of fluctuating between matter and energy the Tocs and Ogs discover that is not necessarily permanent or perfect, for each "death" that an individual experiences makes the transition between states more difficult to enact.
-Plus, after several years the physical form begins deteriorating, aging and losing cohesion.
-Some of the Tocs and Ogs become trapped in a state between matter and energy and become mistaken for spirits or ghosts.
-The Tocs and Ogs, each plan to created a Mover, one of those rare individuals who can navigate the swirling neutrino chaos of the Phantom Zone.
-They believe that a Mover can use the Phantom Zone to restore them to a permanent yet immortal physical state and use the Zone as a gateway to search through infinite quantum probabilities and discover a universe that is a literal Paradise.
+After nearly eight hundred years of their newfound existence of fluctuating between matter and energy the Tocs and Ogs discovered that this is not necessarily permanent or perfect existence.
+For each "death" that an individual experienced made the transition between the states of matter and energy more difficult.
+Their physical forms were also subject to natural deterioration and aging.
+Some of the Tocs and Ogs who became trapped in a state between matter and energy and become mistaken for spirits or ghosts.
+The Tocs and Ogs, each planned to created a Mover, one of those rare individuals who can navigate the swirling neutrino chaos of the Phantom Zone.
+They believed that a Mover could use their connection with the Phantom Zone to restore them to a permanent yet immortal physical state and use the Zone as a gateway to search through infinite quantum probabilities and discover a universe that is a literal Paradise.

 In the early 1960s the instability situation among the Tocs and Ogs becomes desperate as they are compelled to force humans into releasing the energy that they need to keep from deteriorating and remain cohesive.
 A few pursue scientific methods to arrest their deteriorating, others become excessive, kidnapping and using humans as fodder by turning them into sex slaves and torture victims.
 Others tried even more desperate acts with nearly tragic consequences.

 Gordon is revealed to be the son of George Gordon, Lord Byron achieved through frozen sperm and in vitro fertilization.
-He is also the culmination of the Tocs and Ogs dreams, a Mover who can navigate the Phantom Zone and take them to a paradisical world.
-In the end however, Gordon tricks the Tocs and Ogs, exiling them in the Phantom Zone once more.
+He is also the culmination of the Tocs and Ogs dreams, a Mover who can navigate the Phantom Zone and take them to a paradisiacal world.
+In the end however, Gordon tricked the Tocs and Ogs, exiling them in the Phantom Zone once more.

-The story told to Forrest J. Ackerman was just that a tale that played on his innate love of pulp science fiction tales.
+The story told to Forrest J. Ackerman was a tale that played on his innate love of pulp science fiction tales with a small kernel of truth inside.

-Some ten years later Herald Gordon, now living under the name of Gordon Carfax becomes involved with the Medium project.
-This device can purportedly communicate with the dead and has the ability to make a representation of the afterlife.
-I believe in reality Medium actually contacted an alternate universe which is for all intents and purposes identitical except that in this universe the Preservers had planted wathan creation and collection devices as was done in the Riverworld series.
-The Medium, acting like a wathan reader, was able to make contact with the wathans in the collection chambers and so it appeared as though contact had been made with the dead.
-This however was not earth of the Riverworld but rather one in a differing timeline.
+Some ten years later Herald Gordon, while living under the name of Gordon Carfax became involved with the Medium project.[6]
+This device could purportedly communicate with the dead and had the ability to make a representation of the afterlife.
+I believe Medium actually tuned into a wathan collection device.
+The Preservers had planted wathan creation and collection devices as was done in the Riverworld series.
+The Medium, acting like a wathan reader, was able to make contact with the wathans in the collection chambers and so it appeared as though contact had been made with the dead.[7]

 For a theory about how the Riverworld ties into the Wold Newton Universe see Ozdyssey or How the Yellow Brick Road lead me to the Riverworld.